About Prevent Child Abuse Arizona

 More than 85,000 babies are born in Arizona each year, over half of whom are at risk for poor developmental outcomes including abuse and neglect.

-Since 1989, Prevent Child Abuse Arizona has been a leader in bringing research-based prevention services to communities throughout the state.
-In 2016, our prevention services will reach more than 60,000 young children and their families with parent education, home visits and child welfare system improvements.
-Almost 15,000 community professionals will attend one of our many best-practice trainings.
+Prevent Child Abuse Arizona is a leader in bringing research-based prevention services to communities throughout the state.
+Each year, our prevention services reach more than 60,000 young children and their families with parent education, home visits and child welfare system improvements.
+Thousands of community professionals will attend one of our many best-practice trainings.

 Why is an organization like PCA Arizona needed?